 If the spa caters to Westerners, the outfit should be larger and you shouldn't have any trouble.
 If it's a local place, and you're a big person, then you may want to ensure it will fit before disrobing.

-Generally your therapist will lead you to your therapy room and point out where you are supposed to change and what you are supposed to change into.
-Have a good look around the room and take stock of what's there.
+Generally, your therapist will lead you to your therapy room and point out where you are supposed to change and what they would like you to wear.
+If not, have a good look around the room and take stock of what's there.
 Don't be shy and ask questions if you're unsure.

-Other types of spas and certain treatments like a full-body oil massage, require nudity.
-When in doubt, just ask.
+Other types of spas and specific treatments like a full-body oil massage, require nudity.
+When in doubt, ask.
 You'll have to be a little immodest and brave, but you can mime to the therapist and ask if you should take everything off.
-You will be gently guided to the robe, paper (disposable) underwear or other garments you should put on.
-Just relax, you're in good hands.
-Your therapist will discreetly leave the room and knock before entering to give you the greatest privacy.
+You'll be guided to the robe, paper (disposable) underwear or other garments to wear.
+Your therapist will discreetly leave the room and knock before entering to give you privacy.

+Tipping in China is different than in the United States.
 Unlike spas in the West, you are not expected to tip at spas in China.
-If you have a treatment at an international hotel, there will be a hefty service charge added.
-But even other facilities won’t expect tipping.
-Read more about tipping in China.
+If you have a treatment at an international hotel, there will be a hefty service charge added, but an extra gratuity is not expected.

 Depending on what kind of spa you're visiting, you don't always need to book in advance.
-If you're in the middle of a shopping trip or walking tour and you pass a reflexology spot (you'll see the giant image of a foot on a sign outside) you can easily pop in for an hour’s foot massage without booking in advance.
-At hotel spas and popular spots like Dragonfly, it’s better to book in advance.
+If you're in the middle of a shopping trip or walking tour and pass a reflexology spot (there will be a giant image of a foot on a sign outside) you can easily pop in for an hour’s foot massage without booking in advance.
+At hotel spas and popular spots chains, it’s better to book in advance.